-- 17. Payments, in an amount not to exceed \$16,150, received as compensation for personal injury, not including compensation for pain and suffering or actual pecuniary loss, by the judgment debtor or by a person upon whom the judgment debtor is dependent at the time the payment is received. - 18.
+- 17. Payments, in an amount not to exceed [\$16,150,] 50 percent of any proceeds from a settlement, received as compensation for personal injury, not including [compensation for pain and suffering or actual pecuniary loss,] punitive damages, by the judgment debtor or by a person upon whom the judgment debtor is dependent at the time the payment is received. - 18.
 Payments received as compensation for the wrongful death of a person upon whom the judgment debtor was dependent at the time of the wrongful death, to the extent reasonably necessary for the support of the judgment debtor and any dependent of the judgment debtor. - 19.
 Payments received as compensation for the loss of future earnings of the judgment debtor or of a person upon whom the judgment debtor is dependent at the time the payment is received, to the extent reasonably necessary for the support of the judgment debtor and any dependent of the judgment debtor. - 20.
 Payments received as restitution for a criminal act.